adobe/commerce-cif-api/README.md

 The product search service supports a flexible approach to query & filter product data by full-text search or attributes.
 This [document](documentation/product_search.md) has a variety of examples.

-## Contributing

-Contributions are welcome!
-Read the [Contributing Guide](CONTRIBUTING.md) for more information.

 ## Online Swagger-ui documentation

 To publish our CIF Cloud Swagger specification, a [github page](http://opensource.adobe.com/commerce-cif-api/) was configured for the repository.
 The page is configured to display the content of the [docs](docs) folder, which is basically a slightly modified version of swagger-ui.

+### Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](.github/CONTRIBUTING.md) for more information.

+### Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.